by Debra Johnson, Published June 04, 2012

 Nancy Byrk, an EMU professor who is an expert in site interpretation and decorative arts, worked with students to remove and identify layers of wallpaper (sometimes up to 10 layers) in the farmhouse.
 Samples of the wallpaper were delaminated and archived in order to help date the farmhouse.
 She also conducted oral interviews with local individuals with knowledge of the farm and worked with Conservancy docents who held training at the site mid-week.

 "The Campbell-DeYoung property is an ideal site for future field schools and other hands-on job training opportunities," said Jenee Rowe, director of Conservancy Owned Lands for the Leelanau Conservancy.
 "The buildings are accessible by visitors during docent led hikes and educational workshops on topics ranging from historic preservation, sustainable agricultural practices to photography and plein air painting."
-The public is welcome to visit the nature trails and for maps and directions, please visit the Leelanau Conservancy homepage.
+The public is welcome to visit the nature trails and for maps and directions, visit the Leelanau Conservancy homepage.

 Other participants in the field school included EMU professor, Todd Grote, who directed the initial archaeological assessment of the site, and Clara Deck, senior curator at The Henry Ford who worked with students to re-adhere the countertops in the farmhouse kitchen, stabilize decorative objects, and restore the original 1920s enameled stove.